epsy/clize/README.rst

     def hello_world(name=None, *, no_capitalize=False):
         """Greets the world or the given name.

-        name: If specified, only greet this person.
+        :param name: If specified, only greet this person.

-        no_capitalize: Don't capitalize the given name.
+        :param no_capitalize: Don't capitalize the given name.
         """
         if name:
             if not no_capitalize: